 This past month has all been about planting; well, what else is Aldourie Castle’s gardening team going to do with a delivery of 20,000 plants!
 Let’s take a more in depth look at what the dedicated green-fingered team got up to during March and April.

 Planting in the woodland; a thorough process

 The team has been busy for months clearing and preparing the woodland for planting.
 Good things come to those who wait – the gardeners have had to be patient to say the least.
 The Scottish Highlands, as with all the UK, have endured unusually cold weather.
 Coupled with heavy rainfall, this makes full gardening days difficult to maintain.
 Head gardener Duncan says:

 ‘We were waiting on the soil drying out properly to enable the team to complete the final preparation on the main beds.’

 ‘We have also started removing lots of daffodils so that we can plant different bulbs.
 The woodland is to be clear of yellow so that’s why we are removing yellow Azaleas and Daffodils.’

 The gardening team’s overarching aim is still to recreate the Victorian elegance that permeated the estate gardens of the 1800s.
-With that comes the planting of specific plants in certain designs and patterns in tune with the gardening style of that period.
+With that comes the planting of specific plants in tune with the gardening style of that period.
 That doesn’t just happen overnight, however.
 The garden design team, headed by Tom Stuart-Smith, has worked hard to ensure that the look and feel of each of the four garden areas in the 500-acre grounds will eventually showcase a perfect portrayal of a Victorian Scottish estate.